-30 March 2020: Australia’s largest retail precinct, Chapel Street Precinct, is making Lemonade out of Lemons and has enlisted Melbourne Megastar, Dolly Diamond, as its official ambassador to educate Melburnians on supporting small businesses during the Global Coronavirus Crisis (GCC).
+Australia’s largest retail precinct, Chapel Street Precinct, is making ‘Lemonade out of Lemons‘ (again) and has again enlisted Melbourne Megastar, Dolly Diamond, as its official ambassador to educate Melburnians on supporting small businesses during the Global Coronavirus Crisis (GCC).

-“With most Australians now staying home to help stop the spread of coronavirus, Chapel Street Precinct’s businesses need community support more so than ever before,” said Chrissie Maus, General Manager Chapel Street Precinct Association (CSPA).
-“Dolly Diamond is a local legend and a much loved star of Melbourne’s comedy scene.
-She is the perfect person who can put a smile on our mask covered faces, while also educating us on how to live differently during these unprecedented times.
-It’s business as (un)usual – we have innovated, pivoted and are now raring to give you the same hospitality Chapel Street has always been renowned for.
-Except now, you can enjoy all their benefits from the comfort of your home.”
+“With most Australians now staying home to help stop the spread of the coronavirus second wave, Chapel Street Precinct’s businesses need community support more so than ever before,” said Chrissie Maus, General Manager Chapel Street Precinct Association (CSPA).
+“Dolly Diamond is a local legend and a much-loved star of Melbourne’s comedy scene.
+She is the perfect person to put a smile on our mandatory mask covered faces, while also educating us on how to live differently during iso 2.0!

 “As a resident of Windsor, my community has supported me over the years and I’m thrilled to be able to return the favour.
 These are unprecedented times, and that calls for much creativity and innovation – and all of us in Chapel Street Precinct are up for the challenge.
-I can’t think of a better way to get through this isolation period, than shopping, eating and exercising from the comfort of my own home… order in people, order in!
+I can’t think of a better way to get through this isolation period, than shopping, eating and exercising from the comfort of my own home… order in people, order in!”

 As well as recruiting Dolly Diamond, Chapel Street Precinct is urging food delivery platforms including UberEats, Deliveroo and Menulog to reduce their delivery fees in an effort to support Chapel Street Precinct’s hospitality businesses.